How can we define nature, landscape, and wildlife photography?

 My take on view about nature, landscape, and wildlife photography

 From my point of view, the above categories all fall under the nature genre.
 Why?
 All things considered; the photography organizations made it clear how they define each category.
 I practice nature, landscape, and wildlife photography.
 My subjects, wild animals, are photographed solely in their natural environment.
 The landscape photos do not include any humans.
 If they do, you can find them under my category, travel photography.
 Therefore, in my opinion nature photographs cover, landscape and wildlife.
 When I did my research, I learned so much more.
 Many use the common term for their landscape and wildlife photographs combined on their websites.
 Others only practice landscape or wildlife photography.
-Since I photograph both genres, I call it nature photography on my website.
+Some photographers have their photographs for sale of wildlife, others their landscape pictures.
+Since I photograph both genres, I call it nature photography and have my nature photos for sale as prints and personal or commercial license.

 Is there a big difference between these genres?